keywordsalad/thisfieldwas.green/site/_drafts/functional-programming/motivating-functors-applicatives-monads.md

 ### Becoming a Functor

 Each context of course must provide its own implementation of `map()` in order for it to be used as a Functor.
-The functionality of a Functor is not inherited, however, as some contexts might be defined in third-party code where they may not be modified.
-To circumvent this restriction, Functor implementations are provided via typeclasses.
+Functor implementations in Scala are provided via typeclasses.
 Any type that has the shape `F[_]` may become a functor by implementing the following typeclass:

 :::{.numberLines}
 ```scala